-Very little attention is given so far to the storage volume of renewable water resources participating in the dynamic water cycle driven by precipitation P, actual evapotranspiration ETa and river runoff R. The reason for this is seen in the problem that observations of time variant groundwater or river levels only allow to estimate volume changes yet no absolute storage volumes, which could be considerably bigger.
-Direct measurements of storage volumes lack of a very limited access to information on the contributing storage compartments.
-Natural systems consist of many different storage components like canopy, snow/ice, surface, soil, unsaturated/saturated underground, drainage system etc. Ground based measurements of storages are based on point measurements and quite rare on large spatial scales compared to the heterogeneity scale of the respective compartments.
+Very little attention has so far been given to the storage volume of renewable water resources participating in the dynamic water cycle driven by precipitation P, actual evapotranspiration ETa and river runoff R. The reason for this is seen in the problem that observations of time variant groundwater or river levels only permit the estimation of volume changes yet no absolute storage volumes, which could be considerably bigger.
+Natural systems consist of many different storage components like canopy, snow/ice, surface, soil, unsaturated/saturated underground, drainage system etc. Direct measurements of storage volumes from water or pressure levels are problematic as they are based on assumptions and approximations.
+Ground based measurements of storages for example are based on point measurements and quite rare on large spatial scales compared to the heterogeneity scale of the respective compartments.
 This leads to large interpolation errors.
 In addition, the storage coefficients for porous media describing the relationship between the measurable groundwater heads or capillary pressure on the one hand, and storage volume or absolute soil saturation on the other hand, are insufficiently known on large scales.
-Remote sensing data are limited to near surface storage (open water bodies, soil) up until now and thus are of limited benefit for the quantification of water storage with respect to accuracy and coverage due to methodological constraints (Schlesinger, 2007).
+Remote sensing data have, up intill now, been limited to near surface storage (open water bodies, soil) up until now and are thus of limited benefit for the quantification of water storage with respect to accuracy and coverage due to methodological constraints (Schlesinger, 2007).

-Opposite to dischargeless basins and/or arid areas nearly exclusively driven by precipitation and evapotranspiration, the storage dynamics of catchments draining into a river system allows to address the hydraulically coupled storage compartments via their contributions to runoff.
+In contrast to dischargeless basins and/or arid areas nearly exclusively driven by precipitation and evapotranspiration, the storage dynamics of catchments draining into a river system allows to address the hydraulically coupled storage compartments via their contributions to runoff.
 These comprise groundwater, surface water, the river network and temporarily inundated areas.
 All storages draining into the river system by gravity are referred to as “Drainable” storage here.
 So aquifers or parts of them not draining into the river system without an energy input are not considered here.

-coupled storage components lead to an exponential decrease in discharge for time periods with no recharge depending on the related hydraulic time constant :
+For time periods with no recharge hydraulically coupled storage components with a linear runoff storage relationship lead to an exponential decrease in discharge depending on the related hydraulic time constant :

 (1)